PARIS TRAVEL GUIDE

 Best time to visit Paris

 Paris is one of the most popular cities in the world, so planning your trip to avoid peak season is a must.
-Normally, we would recommend visiting in good weather then check crowd levels but you will want to do the opposite for Paris.
+Normally, we would recommend visiting in good weather and then checking crowd levels but you will want to do the opposite for Paris.

 Early December, January and February is the best time to visit Paris, especially if it is your first time to the city.
 The crowds are less and prices are cheaper.